jocafamaka/nagmapReborn/README.md

 ## Remaining credits

-This application was originally developed by [Marcel Hecko](https://github.com/hecko).
+NagMap Reborn is based on the NagMap project developed by [Marcel Hecko](https://github.com/hecko).